How is energy bought and sold and how does this affect prices?

 How can Bionic help you with business energy rates?

-Buying and selling energy is a complicated process with many moving parts and any number of factors that can influence prices.
+Buying and selling energy is a complicated process with many moving parts and a number of factors that can influence prices.
 But you don’t need to keep on top of the spot markets and forward delivery rates to get competitive prices – leave that to the energy experts at Bionic.